TrevorMills/formidable-plus/readme.txt

 * Calculation - give a sum, average or count of fields in the table
 * Data From Entries - create select, checkbox or radio field based on values entered in another form, or from a WordPress taxonomy
 * Incrementer - a readonly incrementing number
+* Static - a readonly block of text, single or multiline

 = I tried to upgrade and received a message The package could not be installed.
 PCLZIP_ERR_BAD_FORMAT (-10) : Unable to find End of Central Dir Record signature =
 It’s most likely that the Top Quark credentials are not entered properly on the Settings > Formidable Plus page.
 Go there, enter the credentials you received when you purchased the plugin, get the "Awesome!
 You're good to go!" message, and then visit your plugins page.
 Add `?forceCheck=true` to the end of the plugins.php url.
 Then, you should be able to run the update properly.

 = I see there's an update, but it says my subscription has run out.
 What's up? = It’s most likely that the Top Quark credentials are not entered properly on the Settings > Formidable Plus page.
 Go there, enter the credentials you received when you purchased the plugin, get the "Awesome!
 You're good to go!" message, and then visit your plugins page.
 Add `?forceCheck=true` to the end of the plugins.php url.
 Then, you should be able to run the update properly.

+= In a custom view, can I control which rows/columns appear? = Yes.
+Within the shortcode you're adding to the view, add in any of the following attributes:
+* include_rows - display only these rows
+* include_columns - display only these columns
+* exclude_rows - do not display these rows
+* exclude_columns - do not display these columns
+* hide_row_headers - set to 'true' to not display the row headers
+* hide_column_headers - set to 'true' to not display the column headers

+For the include/exclude attributes, use the row/column name, or the index (starting with 0 for the first row).

+Here's an example:

+`[1228 include_rows="Fruit,Store,Price" exclude_columns="Potential Business" hide_row_headers=true]`

 = I'm a developer; is there a way for me to add my own field type? = Yes.
 See the controller files for Calculations, DataFromEntries, DatePicker and Incrementer in the `formidable-plus/classes/controllers/` directory for examples on how to do this.